nageswarik29/Inventory_Optimization/README.md

 # 📦 Inventory Optimization using ABC, Safety Stock & EOQ

 ## 🔹 Project Overview
-This project analyzes inventory data (50 SKUs) to optimize supply chain decisions using **ABC Analysis, Safety Stock, Reorder Point (ROP), and Economic Order Quantity (EOQ)**.
+This project focuses on optimizing inventory management for 50 SKUs using **Excel-based analysis**.

-The goal is to identify high-value SKUs, reduce holding costs, and balance service level with cost efficiency — relevant for large-scale e-commerce operations like **Flipkart**.
+The study applies **ABC Classification, Safety Stock, Reorder Point (ROP), and Economic Order Quantity (EOQ)** to balance service levels with cost efficiency.

 ---